 Top Tips

-- We often tend to add extra flour on the counter where we’re kneading the dough.
+- We often tend to add extra flour on the counter where we’re rolling the dough.
 Which helps in preventing the dough from sticking to the surface, but it also adds to the weight of the scones.
 Keep this flour to a minimum if you want light and fluffy scones.

 How To Serve